adamlove01/nuxt-ssr-secure-website/README.md

 Exit psql
 `\q`

-## Install a database connector in your project
+## Install a Node.js database driver in your project

-For postgres, you can install 'pg':
+For postgres, 'pg' is already installed.
+If you are using another database, for example MariaDB or MySQL, use can uninstall 'pg' and install 'mysql' connector insead:
-`cd nuxt-SSR-secure-website`
+`cd nuxt-ssr-secure-website`
-`npm install pg`
+`npm install mysql`

 ## Create an .env file

 The `.env` file defines your environment variables for the project.
-`cd nuxt-SSR-secure-website`
+`cd nuxt-ssr-secure-website`
 `touch .env`

 Add your database connection information that you created above.
 The default DB_PORT will depend on which database you use.
 DB_CLIENT is the database connector from above.